DesktopMan/aspnet-core-docker-ssl/README.md

 ```
 // The second parameter has been added so we can get the current environment in ConfigureServices
-public Startup(IConfiguration configuration, IHostingEnvironment environment)
+public Startup(IConfiguration configuration, IHostEnvironment environment)
 {
     Configuration = configuration;
     Environment = environment;
 }

 public IConfiguration Configuration { get; }
-public IHostingEnvironment Environment { get; }
+public IHostEnvironment Environment { get; }
 ```

-_ConfigureServices()_ needs to be udated to use the appropriate connection string for each environment:
+_ConfigureServices()_ needs to be updated to use the appropriate connection string for each environment:

 ```
 if (Environment.IsDevelopment()) // Database used during development